danielwe/vim-nvtags/README.md

 ## Interoperability with `vim-pandoc`

 If [`vim-pandoc`](https://github.com/vim-pandoc/vim-pandoc) is loaded with the completion module enabled, the provided omnifunc integrates with the pandoc omnifunc, so both link and bibliography completion work.
-Autocompletion triggers should be set accordingly, for example `let g:ycm_semantic_triggers.pandoc = ['[', '@']`.
+You might want to set autocompletion triggers accordingly, i.e., add `'@'` to `g:ycm_semantic_triggers.pandoc`.

 ## Usage tips